'Corny' proposal wins over girlfriend's heart

 He showed his bride-to-be a drone picture that read, "Allie will you marry me?"

-"I think I had to read it about five or six times before I realized holy cow!
-I'm the Allie that's in that picture," Randall said.
+"I think I had to read it about five or six times before I realized, holy cow, I'm the Allie that's in that picture," Randall said.

 It may be kind of "corny," but the happy couple can't wait to take on the maze of life together.